Welcome to Writer Of The Week, Shona!

 Notebook and pencil, or laptop?
 Kitchen table, or study?
 Blank wall, or inspiring view?

 Definitely pen and paper.
 I feel I have to write by hand and apparently there is a more direct link to your creative brain with handwriting.
 I will write my first draft with a favourite pen on narrow ruled paper.
 Only then will I type it up.
 Because I use a notebook and pen I can write anywhere.
 Although I do have a very nice desk and have wonderful views of the sea, I sit with my back to the window to avoid the distraction of the ever-changing sea and sky.

-And a P.S.
-What’s your one top tip for aspiring writers?
+And a P.S. – what’s your one top tip for an aspiring Writer Of The Week?

 The best advice I’ve read came from Stephen King who said if you want to be a writer, read a lot and write a lot.
 It sounds simple but it is important.
 And Neil Gaiman says to finish things, as you will learn more from one finished piece than a dozen unfinished.
 Again it sounds simple, but it’s powerful.
 It certainly helped me.